Idaho Falls Fire Department saves game store - Local News 8

 Idaho Falls Fire Department saves game store

-According to the Idaho Falls Fire, the owner of Backlight Gamez called 911 around 3:58 a.m., saying they received a notification of activity from a security system.
-They told first responders they saw smoke building up on the security cameras inside their business.
+According to the Idaho Falls Fire, the owner of Backlight Gamez called 911 around 3:58 a.m., after getting an alert from their security system.
+First responders say they saw smoke building up on the security cameras inside their business.

 IFFD responded with three engines, a ladder truck, two ambulances, and a battalion chief.